debanjum/Corticotropic/Readme.md

 3. Make sure all files are executable
 4. Ensure all applications dependencies installed
 5. Let VLC start before trying to queue other media files.
 Otherwise multiple instances of it open up.
+6. If get 'Please Check Your Internet Connection' in notify-send.
+It may mean DuckDuckGo has stopped giving results for youtube URL queries.

 BUGS